ente-io/ente/docs/docs/self-hosting/guides/standalone-ente.md

 git clone https://github.com/ente-io/ente
 ```

 The next step is to setup the Environment `ENTE_DB_USER` to postgres user which we created in the previous step.
-If needed, you can always add the line `export ENTE_DB_USER=postgres` to you shell's RC file to avoid doing it manually every time.
+If needed, you can always add the line `export ENTE_DB_USER=postgres` to your shell's RC file to avoid doing it manually every time.

 ```
 export ENTE_DB_USER=postgres